 Try coconut water, which is a powerhouse of natural electrolytes, vitamins, minerals, trace elements, amino acids, enzymes, antioxidants and phytonutrients, and is low in sugar but pleasantly sweet.

-Look for a brand that has no additives, or purchase a young coconut and drain the coconut water yourself.
+Look for a brand of sports drink that has no additives, or purchase a young coconut and drain the coconut water yourself.

 |Frappes and Frozen Coffee Drinks||